 Back in November, I received an email from Mike telling me had just written our representatives in Congress regarding a bill that would place a moratorium on the sale of all ivory products in the state of Illinois, and he urged me to follow suit.
 This call-to-arms was spearheaded by the organization 96 Elephants (the group unfortunately gets its name from the 96 elephants who are slaughtered every day in Africa for their ivory).
 As I read through the website, I was outraged and saddened—and I couldn’t believe I hadn’t heard about this non-profit and its aim before.

-I frequently find myself wishing I could do more to ease the plight of suffering animals around the world, so I did a little research and came up with this list.
+There really are little things you can do, as an animal lover, that will make a difference.
+So I did some research and came up with this list.
 If you’re stumped on Christmas shopping, some of these ideas could make a good gift, too.
-Please feel free to share with fellow animal lovers.

 1. Donate canned pet food, towels, fleece blankets, leashes, collars, toys, food bowls, or pet beds to your local animal shelter.